Logius-standaarden/BOMOS-Fundament/ch01_Inleiding_EN.md

 BOMOS consists of:
 * BOMOS Part 1: Foundation (this document)
 * BOMOS Part 2: [Elaboration](https://gitdocumentatie.logius.nl/publicatie/bomos/verdieping/en/)
-* BOMOS Supplementary modules: [Linked Data](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/) en [Trust Frameworks](https://gitdocumentatie.logius.nl/publicatie/bomos/stelsels/en/)
+* BOMOS Supplementary modules: [Linked Data](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/) and [Trust Frameworks](https://gitdocumentatie.logius.nl/publicatie/bomos/stelsels/en/)

 The heart of BOMOS is the 'Foundation'.
 This consists of a basic description of the Management and Development Model and a further elaboration based on literature and experiences gained in practice.
 In essence, the Management and Development Model is an activity diagram which also offers a definition of the roles relevant in the process of managing and developing standards.